AndreiSorvanov/TaskManager/README.md

 # TaskManager
-Task Manager in React and Redux.
+Task Manager in React and Redux with sorting, pagination and authorization.

+Any user can see the list of tasks and create new task but only admin (login: "admin", password: "123") is allowed to edit task.

 For running locally: